Jan 28, 2021

 Man comes today to look at swamp cooler.
 It’s inevitable that I replace it altogether now, at some cost.
-I can afford to be a cagey customer because, just as it is, I might get along fine indefinitely with it, bandaged with cardboard.
+I can afford to be a cagey customer because, just as it is, it might get along fine indefinitely, bandaged with cardboard.

 * * * *